-In the early 2000s, while working in banking, Seth Bent, Founder and CSO of Red Dot Storage, first learned about the self-storage business.
+In the early 2000s, while working in banking, Seth Bent, Founder of Red Dot Storage, first learned about the self-storage business.
 Intrigued by the simple operating model and fragmented industry ownership, Seth decided to make a move into the industry by joining the National Self-Storage Group of Marcus & Millichap.
 After nearly four years, Seth left Marcus & Millichap to join MJ partners, where he spent another three years specializing in brokerage and sales of self-storage properties.

 While working as a broker, Seth identified a unique opportunity to acquire non-primary market self-storage properties and enhance the customer experience by utilizing technology.
 In 2013, Seth assembled a small team and acquired the first six Red Dot properties.
 Like all good startups, the business was run out of a makeshift office in Seth’s backyard, affectionately known as “The Cottage”.
 It was during those early days in the cottage, when Seth and his team identified the two most important principles to the business: People and Innovation.